INFORMSJoC/2023.0391/README.md

 [Results](Output_Results/Details_results_30_instances.xlsx) details the following results in the paper:

-* The comparison among MIP, BDP and BAP (corresponding to Table 1 and Table 5in the paper)
+* The comparison among MIP, BDP and BAP (corresponding to Table 1 and Table 5 in the paper)
 * The comparison among H-strategy, MIP and BAP (corresponding to Table 2 and Table 6 in the paper)
 * The comparison among AR and SR strategies (corresponding to Table 3)